Chronic Illness And The Common Cold

 ‘I put up with MS every day damn it’…’a silly cold can’t stop me’ I told myself.

-I didn’t make that mistake this time around, so last week I was taking it easy.
+I won’t be making the same mistake again, so this week I’m taking it easy.
 Resting, keeping warm, doing all those things you should be doing when you have a cold.
-Also making sure I was not neglecting myself care and all those proactive things that help keep my MS in check.
-Something that can slip your mind when you’re fighting a cold.
-This time around I breezed through the sniffles, relatively speaking, and I’m feeling well again.
+I’m also making sure I’m don’t neglect my self-care and keep doing all the proactive things that help keep my MS in check.